robinagandhi/swa/pages/syllabus.md

 40% Team-based Semester Project Deliverables

 # Course Schedule
-In this semester there are 16 scheduled weeks.
-These include weeks for exams and project presentations.
-Later in this module, I have a weekly schedule for the course that will help you plan ahead.
+On Canvas I have a weekly schedule for the course that will help you plan ahead.

 Due to the current and advanced nature of this class, it is under constant revision!
 Expect shuffling of course topics as we progress through the semester.
 Constructive feedback on the content is highly encouraged.
 Fork it on Github!